 only seven land crossings of the Colorado for 750 Miles (1,207 km) (NPS).

-Scenic views of the seven bridges between Moab, Utah, and Needles, California, cycle in the banner above, in the order in which they appear, southwest across Utah and Arizona.
+Scenic views of these bridges between Dewey, Utah, and Topock, Arizona - a distance of 762 river miles - cycle in the banner above, in the order in which they appear, southwest across Utah and Arizona.

 At Moab, Utah, amidst unique geology, the US191 Colorado River Bridge is designed to be in harmony with nature.
-The Bridge at Hite Crossing on Utah Scenic Byway 95 and the Trail of the Ancients near Hite, Utah, is 110 miles (177 km) downstream, crossing the Colorado over Cataract Canyon and the northeastern end of Lake Powell (when not in drought).
-The US89 Glen Canyon Dam Bridge crosses the Colorado at the southwestern end of Lake Powell near Page, Arizona, is 185 miles (298 km) downstream.
-Historic Navajo Bridge on US89A over the Colorado in Marble Canyon is 15 miles downstream.
+The Bridge at Hite Crossing on Utah Scenic Byway 95 and the Trail of the Ancients near Hite, Utah, is 110 miles (177 km) downstream from the Moab bridge, crossing the Colorado over Cataract Canyon and the northeastern end of Lake Powell (when not in drought).
+The US89 Glen Canyon Dam Bridge crossing the Colorado at the southwestern end of Lake Powell near Page, Arizona, is 154 miles (248 km) downstream from Hite Crossing.
+Historic Navajo Bridge on US89A over the Colorado in Marble Canyon is 17 miles (27.4 km) downstream from Glen Canyon Dam.
 The South Kaibab Trail and Bright Angel Trail bridges cross the Colorado near the floor of the Grand Canyon.
-The Mike O'Callaghan-Pat Tillman Memorial Bridge, the US93 Hoover Dam Bypass, is an amazing structure with a pedestrian walkway providing a view of Hoover Dam and the Colorado 900' (280+ m) below in Black Canyon.
+It is 342 miles (550.4 km) to the Mike O'Callaghan-Pat Tillman Memorial Bridge, the US93 Hoover Dam Bypass, an amazing structure with a pedestrian walkway providing a view of Hoover Dam and the Colorado 900' (280+ m) below in Black Canyon.

 More information may be found in the Navajo Bridge History article.